 I love Website Custom Audiences.
-They allow me to target my website visitors — my most engaged audience — with content crafted to them based on their behavior.
+They allow me to target my website visitors — my most engaged This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More — with content crafted to them based on their behavior.
 It’s my primary targeting method these days.

 As great as WCAs are, they aren’t perfect.
 I’m left disappointed that Facebook doesn’t allow marketers to do more refined targeting to focus on those who are most engaged.